Relationship Therapy in NYC for Overthinkers & People-Pleasers

 ⟡ Strengthening self-trust.
 So your decisions in relationships come from your own sense of self, rather than fear, guilt, or the need for approval.

-HOW TO KNOW IF RELATIONSHIP THERAPY IS RIGHT FOR YOU?
+HOW DO I KNOW IF THIS IS RIGHT FOR ME?

 ⟡ You're lying next to your partner at night and the distance between you feels miles wide.